Environment of Bosnia and Herzegovina: Energy

 The main sources of energy in Bosnia-Herzegovina are coal and hydro-power.
 Oil and natural gas are imported.
 In 2012, the approximated hydro-potential was 6,800 MW.
-Only 35% of the capacities have been used, making it the lowest rate of exploitation in Europe.
-The gas supply is unreliable because only one pipeline for transporting natural gas exists.
-Fireword is most widely used for heating.
-Final energy consumption, which includes households, industry, traffic and agriculture, has been increasing since the drastic drops in the nineties, caused by warfare.
+Only 35% of that capacity has been used, making it the lowest rate of exploitation in Europe.
+The gas supply is unreliable because there is only natural gas one pipeline.
+Firewood is widely used for heating.
+Final energy consumption, which includes households, industry, traffic and agriculture, has been increasing since the drastic drops in the 1990s, caused by warfare.
 According to data from 2008, the final energy consumption in Bosnia-Herzegovina was 0.62 toe/capita, which is significantly less than the average of 1.10 toe/capita energy consumption of Western Balkan countries, and the average of 2.23 toe/capita of European Union countries.
 Renewable energy consumption was 575 ktoe, which was 9.59% of the total consumption in 2008.
 It is forecast that the conditions for hydroelectric power will improve, which will lead to decreased use of fossil fuels.
 High oil prices may discourage its widespread usage.
 Compared to the Western Balkan region, however, Bosnia and Herzegovina is the leader in the usage of renewable energy.
 In 2008, the only other country that reported a growth was Croatia, with a 0.6% growth of renewable energy usage, following Bosnia's 1.32%.
 All other countries, such as Albania, Macedonia and Serbia reported drops.
 Hydroelectric power is in majority with 51.8% of the renewable energy share, while biomass is at 48.14% and geothermal at 0.04%.

 Environmental criminal code

 There is very little defined structure to environmental laws and offences in Bosnia and Herzegovina.
-The criminal codes pertaining to the environment are called "Criminal offences against the environment, agriculture and natural resources."
+The criminal codes pertaining to the environment are called "Criminal offences against the environment, agriculture and natural resources".
 Some laws and regulations that are not necessarily qualified or organized under the environmental category, do pertain to the environment.
-Examples of such laws are, "Illicit Procurement and Disposal of Nuclear Material", "Pollution of Potable Water and Foodstuff."
+Examples of such laws are, "Illicit Procurement and Disposal of Nuclear Material", "Pollution of Potable Water and Foodstuff".
 In an analysis from 2012, the most common criminal offence against the environment was forestry theft.
 This pertains to cutting down trees for the purpose of selling and if the quantity was anywhere from 2 to five cubic meters.
 The prison sentence is determined by the volume of the trees cut down.
 This crime accounts for 96% of all environmental crimes prosecuted this year.
 This indicates that other environmental crimes are either not reported or properly prosecuted.
 Other laws pertain to mining, national parks, water usage, air protection, geological research, waste management, agriculture, agricultural land, energy protection and fresh water.